Brunnian exotic surface links in the 4-ball: Surfaces with more than two components

+Finally, we prove the following, which is a more specific version of the statement of Theorem~\ref{thm:intro-any-no-components} in Section~\ref{section:Introduction}.
+The version stated in Section~\ref{section:Introduction} immediately follows.

 \begin{intro-any-no-components} Let $\Sigma$ and $\Sigma'$ be an exotic pair of Brunnian 2--component surface links constructed as in Theorem~\ref{thm:intro-disk-links} or Theorem~\ref{thm:intro-surface-links}, with orderings such that the first components are disks.
-For all $n\ge 3$, the $n$-component surface links $\BD^{n-2}(\Sigma)$ and $\BD^{n-2}(\Sigma')$ are an exotic pair. \end{intro-any-no-components}
+For all $n\ge 3$, the $n$--component surface links $\BD^{n-2}(\Sigma)$ and $\BD^{n-2}(\Sigma')$ are an exotic pair of Brunnian surface links. \end{intro-any-no-components}

 The disk links in Theorem~\ref{thm:intro-disk-links} arose by taking two slice disks $D_1$ and $D_2$ in $B^4$ for a fixed knot $K$ in $S^3$, and taking the Bing doubles $\S := \BD(D_1)$ and $\S' := \BD(D_2)$.
 This is an exotic pair of Brunnian disk links.
-Then the theorem states that applying iterated Bing doubling both of these links produces an exotic pair with any specified number of components.
+Theorem~\ref{thm:intro-any-no-components} states that iterated Bing doubling both of these links yields an exotic pair with any specified number of components.

 The surface disk links in Theorem~\ref{thm:intro-surface-links} were constructed by taking a particular 2--component surface link $\S$ consisting of a disk and a genus one surface, and applying 1-twisted rim surgery (using a knot $J$) along a curve $\alpha$ that bounds a locally flat disk in the exterior of $\S$ but does not bound any smoothly embedded disk in the exterior.
 By varying $J$, we obtain exotic surface links.
-Theorem~\ref{thm:intro-any-no-components} shows that applying Bing doubling to the disk component of $\S$ produces $n$--component surface links such that the same rim surgeries give rise to an infinite family of pairwise exotic surface links.
+Theorem~\ref{thm:intro-any-no-components} shows that applying Bing doubling to the disk component of $\S$ produces $n$--component surface links such that the same rim surgeries give rise to an infinite family of pairwise exotic surface links. \\